Lake Louise Parking: Everything You NEED to Know

 Roam Transit to Lake Louise

 The Roam Transit Route 8x (Lake Louise Express) runs to Lake Louise from Banff in the summer.
 The cost is $10 per adult.
-Reservations are recommended; however, you can walk- up to the fare boxes.
+Reservations are highly recommended; however, you can walk- up to the fare boxes.
 Roam buses accept U.S. and Canadian currency as small as a nickel and up to $20.
 Children 12 and under are free but still require a reservation.

 **Roam Transit routes and dates are subject to change, we aim to keep this page as updated as possible, but it’s always best to check the Roam website.